threefoldfoundation/tft-stellar/ThreeBotPackages/tfchainmigration_service/readme.md

 You need following knowledge to start this server.

-- `converter_secret`: is the secret key of the converter account which holds the Stellar TFT's.
+- `converter_secret`: is the secret key of the converter account which is a cosigner of the TFT issuer account with enough weight to satisfy the medium treshold.

 ## Running